Mathematics is the language in which God has written the universe, Galileo Galilei

 Implications

-Since y1 and y2 are assumed to be linearly independent solutions, their Wronskian W(y1, y2) ≠ 0 on I.
+Linear Independence and the Wronskian: Since y1 and y2 are assumed to be linearly independent solutions, their Wronskian W(y1, y2) ≠ 0 for all x ∈ I.

-Given any initial condition y(x0) = a and y’(x0) = b, we can always find unique values for c1 and c2 that satisfy these conditions (the system of equations for c1 and c2 has a unique solution).
+Uniqueness of Solutions: Given any initial condition y(x0) = a and y’(x0) = b, we can always find unique values for c1 and c2 that satisfy these conditions (the system of equations for c1 and c2 has a unique solution) because the Wronskian is non-zero.

 Relationship Between Different Solution Pairs: